 Certain comic book creators, such as Scott Snyder, have been seen as treating 5G as their cue to exit the DC Comics Universe and go full Black Label/creator-owned.
 Just as soon as he and Greg Capullo complete their Metal 2 project, currently called Death Metal.
 There have been attempts to load this with 5G references that Snyder and Capullo had been resisting – and it looks like they may have won that battle.
 Though it may be used as the impetus that will see Superman and Batman age, along with the new DC timeline, and throw in an early mention regarding Dr Manhattan's trickery, it should be its own thing and will reflect the previous Metal series in throwing everything from across the wide DC Universe into the pot.
 Last time saw Sandman, Barbatos and Justice League Combining Robots in the maw, expect Death Metal to top that – and have a lot more Wonder Woman to it.
 No having to set up another Age Of Heroes.

 Might this be the time for DC Comics to go back to Geoff Johns and ask him to smooth things out, as he did with Rebirth?
 DC Comics can't deny the popularity of his Doomsday Clock comic book, and the critical and commercial success that DC Rebirth initially brought to the whole line.
-No sign of his and Jason Fabok's Three Jokers yet on the schedules and Fabok is currently woring on the third issue – but I am told there is a scene in the second book with Barbara Gordon and Jason Todd that will cause waves and probably irk certain fans more than what Tom King did to Wally West and Poison Ivy combined.
-But, as with Doomsday Clock, when it comes to continuity, it will be as though these books never even happened, even though they grew out of big continuity changes in the DCU.
-Not even a living Ma and Pa Kent and certainly not a living Alfred will be seen in the DCU as a result, so why would we see three Jokers in the Batman titles?
+No sign of his and Jason Fabok's Three Jokers yet on the schedules and Fabok is currently working on the third issue – but I am told there is a scene in the second book with Barbara Gordon and Jason Todd that will cause waves and probably irk certain fans even more than when Tom King did to Wally West and Poison Ivy combined.
+But when it comes to continuity, it will be as though these books never even happened, even though they grew out of big continuity changes in the DCU.
+Certainly not a living Alfred will be seen in the DCU as a result, so why would we see three Jokers in the Batman titles?
 Will Shazam #13 and the emergence of Superboy-Prime be Geoff Johns' attempt to sort this out?
 Or just his chance to have some fun?

 As for the DC Timeline that DC publisher Dan DiDio showed off at NYCC on the big screen and Bleeding Cool did out best to thoroughly dissected, as we have mentioned before it was a) unfinished b) not meant to be seen publicly and c) wayyyy too early.
 It apparently has no relevance to whatever is going on in the DCU right now, until the event that launches 5G happens, and then that's the DC timeline going forward.
 But there will be changes to what we saw last year.